nickhuynhq/tjango/README.md

 python manage.py runserver
 ```

-If you are on python3:
+If you are on Python 3:
 ```bash
 python3 manage.py runserver
 ```